statamic/docs/content/collections/extending-docs/addons.md

 }
 ```

-Note that the service provider should extend `Statamic\Providers\AddonServiceProvider`, and not Illuminate\Support\ServiceProvider which you might be used to if you come from a Laravel background.
-The Statamic subclass provides you with some helpers to reduce boilerplate.
+Note the service provider should extend `Statamic\Providers\AddonServiceProvider`, and not Illuminate\Support\ServiceProvider.
+The Statamic subclass provides you with some helpers to reduce boilerplate when compared to stock Laravel.

 ``` php
 <?php